If you don’t have the ideal space to store garlic, your garlic may

 Each garlic variety appears to have a different shelf life.
 Some hardneck varieties might dry out, sprout, or go soft within 3 to 4 months.
 Other varieties can last 6 to 8 months.
 Storing hardneck varieties around 32 F (right at freezing temperature) allows them to last much longer.
 Hardneck garlic, if handled gently, and stored in a cool location, away from sunlight, should last 7-8 months.
 Keep in mind that if garlic is stored right at freezing temperatures, it may sprout after it is brought into a warmer environment.
 If you want to have garlic available throughout the year, prepare the rest of your year’s garlic harvest for freezing.

 In terms of Storage Management, control diseases and insects in the field to prevent entry of "storage rot organisms".
-Avoid bruising and other mechanical injury when bulbs are being harvested or transported.
+Avoid bruising and other mechanical injuries when bulbs are being harvested or transported.
 Should you treat bulbs with fungicide?
 This is only recommended in some cases.
 Cure garlic with dry conditions, away from sunlight and with circulating air.
-A healthy garlic with a well cured neck is rarely infected with neck rot during storage.
+A healthy garlic with a well-cured neck is rarely infected with neck rot during storage.
 Inspect garlic and onion before storing and discard all symptomatic bulbs.
 If you grow your own garlic, avoid Nitrogen fertilization late in the season.
-Plant at proper spacing.
+Plant at the proper spacing which is 5-6 inches apart.
 Store bulbs under ideal conditions: 32-44°F with 60-75% relative humidity.

 Set the Freezer Temperature below 0° Fahrenheit